-The U.S. established diplomatic relations with Bulgaria in 1903.
-A Consular Agency was established in Sofia on January 12, 1912.
-It reported to the Consulate General in Bucharest.
+The United States established diplomatic relations with Bulgaria in 1903.
 The first American Consular Agent in Bulgaria was actually a Bulgarian national, Asen Kermekchiev (later Ace Kermek), a businessman, physician, and journalist.
-Kermekchiev served the U.S. Government even while working as a field doctor for Bulgaria in the First Balkan War, and was praised for protecting American lives and property while at the front.
+Kermekchiev served the United States Government even while working as a field doctor for Bulgaria in the First Balkan War, and was praised for protecting American lives and property while at the front.
 He also founded the first American Chamber of Commerce in Sofia.
-Bulgaria was allied with Germany in World War II, and became a satellite of the Soviet Union at the war's end.
-As Bulgaria emerged from communism in the 1990s, the U.S. moved to encourage development of multi-party democracy and a market economy.
+Bulgaria was allied with Germany in World War II, and became a satellite of the Soviet Union at the war’s end.
+As Bulgaria emerged from communism in the 1990s, the United States moved to encourage development of multi-party democracy and a market economy.

 U.S. Assistance to Bulgaria

 U.S. Government investment in modernization and NATO interoperability for Bulgaria’s military helps create stronger, more effective Bulgarian military units that can deploy alongside U.S. forces when needed.

 Bulgaria is a member of the European Union.
 Upon its accession to the EU, the country adopted regulations and standards that conform to EU norms.
 U.S. companies conduct business across the major industry sectors.
 The United States and Bulgaria have a treaty on avoidance of double taxation and a bilateral investment treaty.
 U.S. citizens traveling on a U.S. passport for business or tourism purposes can enter and stay in Bulgaria for up to 90 days in a 6-month period without requiring issuance of a visa.